kdeldycke/awesome-engineering-team-management/readme.md

 The absence of coding exercise will left the door open to fraud.
 OTOH, if elitist challenges decrease the number of false-positive, you'll pass on perfectly capable and great developers.
 Now it is your job as manager to find balance between these two extremes, and set the tone on how to have the candidate demonstrate coding skills.

+- [Organizational Skills Beat Algorithmic Wizardry](https://prog21.dadgum.com/177.html) - “When it comes to writing code, the number one most important skill is how to keep a tangle of features from collapsing under the weight of its own complexity.”
 - [The Horrifically Dystopian World of Software Engineering Interviews](https://www.jarednelsen.dev/posts/The-horrifically-dystopian-world-of-software-engineering-interviews) - The dark side on relying too much on algorithm challenges.
 - [Fizz Buzz Test](https://wiki.c2.com/?FizzBuzzTest) - “Designed to help filter out the 99.5% of programming job candidates who can't seem to program their way out of a wet paper bag.”
 - [FizzBuzz 2.0: Pragmatic Programming Questions for Software Engineers](https://triplebyte.com/blog/fizzbuzz-2-0-pragmatic-programming-questions-for-software-engineers) - Or how five multiple-choice questions easily separate the real software engineers from the rest.